Anasuya Bharadwaj

 Anasuya Bharadwaj (born 15 May 1985) is an Indian television presenter and actress who works in Telugu films and television.
 Her film credits include Kshanam (2016) and Rangasthalam (2018).

-Early life
+Early life and education

 Anasuya Bharadwaj received her MBA from Badruka College in 2008, after which she worked as an HR executive.

 Career

 Refusing a lot of early movie offers, she worked as a news presenter for Sakshi TV.
 After that, Anasuya worked as an anchor on Maa music.
 She worked as a dubbing artist for the films Vedam (2010) and Paisa (2014).

 Later on, she appeared as a TV anchor on Jabardasth, a comedy show.
 The show elevated her career.

 In 2016, she acted in the film Soggade Chinni Nayana opposite Nagarjuna.
 Later, in the same year, she made her debut with Kshanam in which she portrayed a negative lead role.

 As an anchor, Anasuya has hosted many awards shows, like Zee Kutumbam Awards and Star Parivaar Awards, and she has hosted Okarikokaru Awards on Zee Telugu three times.
 She has performed at the Apsara awards function and GAMA Awards Dubai.
 She hosted Devi Sri Prasad's US concert.

 She acted as Rangamatta in Rangasthalam that was well acclaimed.
 In Pushpa: The Rise, she acted as Dakshayini that pushed her career further up.

 In 2021, she contested in the elections to Movie Artists Association (MAA).